Ravishankarcode/Angular/input-text/README.md

  ## Output

- for output of this code , check below link [Output](https://stackblitz.com/edit/inputext-tj9rha)
+ for output of this code , check on this link [Output](https://stackblitz.com/edit/inputext-tj9rha)